bowlingmh/seq_predict/README.md

 Using it for Compression
 ------------------------

-The program `z.py` can is a command line compression tool that allows you to select one of the implemented models to use with compression.
+The program `z.py` is a command line compression tool that allows you to select one of the implemented models to use with compression.

 Using it for Prediction